RainboeStrykr/quickcommerce-tracking-algorithms/README.md

 | Dijkstra on 500K nodes (binary heap) | 10–50 ms |
 | API p99 response time requirement | < 100 ms |
 | Orders delivered within 15 min | > 90% |

----

-## Context

-Submitted as a seminar presentation for the **Design & Analysis of Algorithms** course, demonstrating how classical graph algorithms translate into production systems at the scale of India's quick commerce industry.